kay-xr/modrinth-collection-downloader/README.md

 This tool is used to download all mods from a Modrinth collection programatically.
 I built it for my own personal use but figured it was useful.

+The tool can also create .mrpack files using packwiz, for use in launchers like the Modrinth App or Prism Launcher.

 ## Usage 🛠️

 Just run the executable from [releases]("https://github.com/kay-xr/modrinth-collection-downloader/releases), and follow the prompts.